grochochotowski/ASD/README.md

-This repository includes all tasks from ASD subject on 3rd term in Bialystok University of Technology - IT
+This repository includes all but1 tasks 1 version from ASD subject on 3rd term in Bialystok University of Technology - IT